Please scroll down and click or tap any image to enlarge.

 Oh, no!
 NOW what?!!

 I'm standing stock still, holding my breath.
 What the heck is that?
 A monstrous factory in the middle of the desert?
-Hands over my ears makes it worse!
+Holding my hands over my ears makes it worse!
 How can that be?

 It was my blood pump-ing, pump-ing, pump-ing past my eardrum.